Universal frame set for rational functions: Main criterion

-\end{theorem} \begin{proof} The lower bound has already been proven, while the upper bound can be obtained using the Cauchy-Schwartz inequality via the fact that all the $m_l(x)$ are uniformly bounded from above on $[0,1]$. \end{proof}
+\end{theorem} \begin{proof} The lower bound has already been proven, while the upper bound can be obtained using the Cauchy-Schwarz inequality via the fact that all the $m_l(x)$ are uniformly bounded from above on $[0,1]$. \end{proof}